juleswhite/mobilecloud-15/ex/VideoUploadClient/README.md

 			SERVER_URL = "http://192.168.56.1:8080";

-	d) To get the Video from Gallery:
+	c) To get the Video from Gallery:
 	    -> Open DDMS Perspective.
 		-> Go to File Explorer.
 		-> Store the video in  /storage/Downloads.